 There is no acid residual because in the process of killing bacteria the free chlorine is consumed.
 Used FAC (Free Available Chlorine) becomes a less reactive form that can be rinsed down the drain.
 Unconsumed ions remain in the water until it evaporates as Cl2.
 The sodium hydroxide is consumed in the cleaning process.
 What is subsequently left is dirty water with no residual chemical.

-In those same tests at The University of Georgia, after five minutes of exposure to only nine milliliters of electrolyzed water salmonella was reduced by 7 log CFU/ml.
+In those same tests at the University of Georgia, after five minutes of exposure to only nine milliliters of electrolyzed water salmonella was reduced by 7 log CFU/ml.
 All colonies were completely inactivated within 10 minutes.
+See time kill studies for more on dwell time.

 As ice made from tap water melts, it literally inoculates seafood with any variety of microorganisms.
 Scientists in Japan and South Korea tested the effects of ice made from electrolyzed water on a variety of pathogens including Pseudomonas flourescens, Pseudomonas putida, E. Coli O157:H7, Vibrio vulnificus and Vibrio parahaemolyticus on Saury Oysters and shrimp.
-Test results determined that all of the above mentioned organisms were significantly reduced when 500 ml of bacterial suspensions were treated with 5 gallons of crushed electrolyzed ice for more than 30 seconds.
+Test results determined that all of the above mentioned organisms were significantly reduced when 500 ml of bacterial suspensions were treated with 5 gallons of crushed electrolyzed ice for more than 30 seconds (see time kill studies for more on dwell time).
 The electrolyzed ice reduced coliforms and aerobes by 2.0 to 3.0 log CFU/m.
-The results suggest that the use of electrolyzed ice can be more effective to ensure the freshness and safety of fishery products vulnerable to microbial contamination.
+The results suggest that the use of electrolyzed ice can be more effective to ensure the freshness of fishery products vulnerable to microbial contamination.

 On anything that needs to be clean and free from pathogens.
-PathoCide can be used on any food product (meat, poultry and egg production use must comply with hypochlorous acid amounts specified in FSIS Directive 7120.1 fsis.usda.gov/OPPDE/rdad/FSISDirectives/7120.1.pdf ).
-It can be used on any food preparation area and on any surface.
-It can also be used as an effective hand sanitizer.
+PathoCide can be used on any food preparation area and on any surface.
 Electrolyzed water produced by the PathoSans System is the most versatile and possibly the most effective sanitizer used in the food services and food processing industry.

 PathoClean (the alkaline stream) is a solution of sodium hydroxide (NaOH).
 Sodium hydroxide is a cleaner principally known for its grease cutting ability.
 It is a basic element in many soaps and detergents.
 It is an excellent floor, surface or carpet cleaner requiring no additional detergent.
 In fact, after several floor washings, floors actually look newer because the solution dissolves the soap residue left by conventional cleaners.